dot-bob/Marlin-Tevo-Black-Widow/Black Widow Readme.txt

 BLTOUCH support.
 I was getting tired of the performance differences between the two so I decided to create my own port that can be easily switched between the two different code bases.
 Being an embedded linux kernel developer myself I decided to make my own port of the Marlin firmware.
 My goal was to make the firmware as vanilla as possible allowing future ports to mainline to be quick and simple.
-For the desciription of changes see below.
+For the desciription of the changes see below.

+Features:

+- Simple to add and remove BLTouch support.
+- Support extruder cooling on header HE1 (Heater for extruder #1).
+- Extruder fan is set to switch on above 50 DegC
+- Extruder fan speed to 80% to quiet down the system while printing.
+- Leveling fade support is added (can improve print quality for BLTouch).
+- Quick access to the Babystep Z option.

 Usage: